rweickelt/qst/doc/matrix-item.rst

-It is possible to define multiple |Matrix| components both on :cpp:class:`Project` and :cpp:class:`Testcase` level and it is even allowed for different matrices to attach their tags to the same testcases.
-However, the resulting tag combinations must be distinct and must not shadow each other so that every job can be clearly identified by the combination of testcase name and tags.
+It is possible to define multiple |Matrix| components both on :cpp:class:`Project` and :cpp:class:`Testcase` level and it is even allowed for different matrices to attach their tags to the same test cases.
+However, the resulting tag combinations must be distinct and must not shadow each other so that every job can be clearly identified by the combination of test case name and tags.

 ..  code-block:: qml
     :caption: ambiguously-overlapping-matrices.qml: